Good Manufacturing Practices (GMP) Auditor Training

 $1950.00 Early Bird Pricing (Register 30 Days in Advance)

-The course provides a thorough review of the foundational principles from a regulatory statutes/guidance perspective and discusses the best practical practices involved in conducting successful site audits.
+This training provides a thorough review of the foundational principles from a regulatory statute/guidance perspective and discusses the best practical practices involved in conducting successful site audits.

 It provides clear guidance on how to communicate and work with the site audit team to enable a successful site audit to be completed.
 The course will detail strategies to enable the auditing team to gain an accurate assessment of the state of compliance at the site.